New England Patriots' Elandon Roberts accuses Texas authorities of harassment after traffic stop: report

 He added: “I have no interest in any financial gain from releasing this story.
 My only hope is that these types of bias-based traffic stops can end and that, perhaps, other black drivers might see how to deescalate a threatening situation.”

 Roberts reportedly filed a harassment complaint 10 days after the incident.
-In the complaint, he reportedly wrote he “felt so harassed I couldn’t even remember where my insurance paper was in my car.”
+In the complaint, he wrote he “felt so harassed I couldn’t even remember where my insurance paper was in my car.”

 The Fort Bend County Sheriff’s Department’s internal affairs division wrote on May 20 that Roberts’ complaint wasn’t substantiated, the paper reported.